CyberShadow/aconfmgr/README.md

 `aconfmgr` tracks the list of installed packages (both native and external), as well as changes to configuration files (`/etc/`).
 Since the system configuration is described as shell scripts, it is trivially extensible.

+## Usage

+### First run

+Run `aconf-save` to transcribe the system's configuration to the `config` directory.

+This will create the file `config/99-unsorted.sh`, as well as other files describing the system configuration.
+You should review the contents of `99-unsorted.sh`, and sort it into one or more new files (e.g.: `10-base.sh`, `20-drivers.sh`, `30-gui.sh`, `50-misc.sh` ...).
+The files should have a `.sh` extension, and use `bash` syntax.
+I suggest adding a comment for each package describing why installing the package was needed, so it is clear when the package is no longer needed and can be removed.

+During this process, you may identify packages or system changes which are no longer needed.
+Do not sort them into your configuration files - instead, delete the file `99-unsorted.sh`, and run `aconf-apply`.
+This will synchronize the system state against your configuration, thus removing the omitted packages.
+(You will be given a chance to confirm all changes before they are applied.)

+Note: you don't need to run `aconf-save` or `aconf-apply` via `sudo`.
+It will elevate as necessary by invoking `sudo` itself.

+### Maintenance

+The `config` directory should be versioned using a version control system (e.g. Git).
+Ideally, the file `99-unsorted.sh` should not be versioned - it will only be created when the current configuration does not reflect the current system state, therefore indicating that there are system changes that have not been accounted for.

+Periodic maintenance consists of running `aconf-save`; if this results in uncommitted changes to the `config` directory, then there are unaccounted system changes.
+The changes should be reviewed, sorted, documented, committed and pushed.

+### Restoring

+To restore a system to its earlier state, or to set up a new system, simply make sure the correct configuration is in the `config` directory and run `aconf-apply`.
+You will be able to preview and confirm any actual system changes.

 ## Modus operandi

 This package consists of two scripts: